Where Are The Project Files?

 2.1.
 Limited text editor choice

 The best text editor choice for Org files is Emacs.
-There are plugins for some other text editors with varying support.
+There are plugins for some other text editors with varying level of support.

 2.2.
 Limited project size